determined-ai/determined/docs/index.rst

    integrating the Determined API with your existing model code.

-Determined integrates these features into an easy-to-use, high-performance deep learning environment.
-Spend your time building models instead of managing infrastructure.
+Determined integrates these features into an easy-to-use, high-performance deep learning environment so you can spend your time building models instead of managing infrastructure.

 |